HeljaeRaeisaenen/tiralabra23/documentation/weekly_reports/week_report4.md

 # Week report
 Week 4

-Hours: 8
+Hours: 10

 ## What did I do?
 This week I wrote documentation and tested the program.
 I tried to make the generated sentences prettier, and managed to hard-code the program into closing opened quotes, and avoiding closing unopened quotes.
-This doesn't always work and sometimes terminates the sentence abruptly, but most of the time the output looks prettier.
-The solution I made is very hacky and illogical, though, and I decided to undo it, because the resulting sentences were not significantly prettier than those made without this solution.
+This did't always work and sometimes terminates the sentence abruptly.
+The solution I made was very hacky and illogical, though, and I decided to undo it, because the resulting sentences were not significantly prettier than those made without this solution.

+I also read more about Markov chain text generation to inspire myself to improve the program.

 ## How did I progress?
-I made documentation and improved the program's output a bit.
+I made documentation.

 ## What did I learn?
 I learned that Victor Hugo's Les Miserables is 545 925 words long.